-In short: pets are people too.
+In short: pets should be treated like people too.
 So when it comes time to say good-bye to a beloved family pet, it’s a difficult experience filled an overwhelming sense of loss.
-People grieve in many different ways so there’s no right or wrong way to deal with the loss of a pet, but here are some tips that can make the situation a little bit easier:
+People grieve in many different ways so there’s no right or wrong way to deal with the loss of a pet, but here are 5 tips to dealing with the loss of a pet.

 1. Give yourself permission to feel sad.